ajarara/jarmac.org/content/time-machine.md

 ## Gotchas:
 ### Credentials
 I haven't figured out how to allow people to modify their passwords from the Time Machine client yet.
 It's possible to set initial[Hashed]Password for a user in NixOS, but this comes with the caveat that [this info is readable by any program (or user).](https://github.com/NixOS/nix/issues/8)

+The hash or the password is available in the store in plain text.
+If a malicious program/actor obtains the password, then it's game over.
+If a hash is exposed, then hope the password doesn't show up in a dictionary somewhere.

 So far I've tried setting users.mutableUsers and an initialHashedPassword in order to prod the Time Machine client to allow client side password changes, but that didn't work.
 Short of giving clients ssh access (which is not desirable) I'm not sure how else to do it.